tahslim/Smart-contract-Audting-Training-/Mastering Ethereum--Technical Review.md

 # Chapter 5: Wallets

 Interactions within the Ethereum blockchain involves the use of ethereum wallets.
 While wallets have several definitions from different perspectives, that of a developer refers to a system used to store and manage user's keys.
-This
+This swerves as a simple solution for managing tokens as well, thoughcomes with its own sets of risk.
+There are two types of wallets; non-deterministic and deterministic wallet, and the difference between the two been that keys are independently generated from a random number for non-deterministic wallets, while for determinstic wallets,the keys are derived from a single master key known as the seed.
+In order to add layers of security to wallets,common standards have been enforced such as;

+- Mnemonic code words based on BIP-39
+- HD wallets based on BIP-32
+- Multipurpose HD wallets structure based on BIP-43
+- Multicurrency and multi-account wallets based on BIP-44